compat-project/QCG-PilotJob/docs/parallelism.rst

 MPI
 ---

-In case of *MPI* programs only one process is launched by QCG-PilotJob Manager that should call a proper MPI starting program, such as: ``mpirun`` or ``mpiexec``.
+Running *MPI* programs on HPC systems can be a complex process, as it depends on chosen MPI implementation (*OpenMPI*, *IntelMPI*) and system configuration.
+Some sites supports launching MPI programs directly with scheduling system client ``srun``, but on other ones such applications should be launched with standard ``mpirun`` command.
+To get a proper process binding to the specific cores is even harder, especially where programs are launched with ``mpirun`` command.
+To support running MPI applications, QCG-PilotJob Manager implements different execution models.
+The detailed description about those models can be found in :ref:`Execution models` section.
+In following example we are using the default model, where only single process is started by QCG-PilotJob Manager which is typically script that calls ``mpirun`` or ``mpiexec`` command.
 All the environment for the parallel job, such as hosts file, and environment variables are prepared by QCG-PilotJob Manager.
 For example to run *Quantum Espresso* application, the example program may look like this:

 .. code:: bash